Quem É Você?

-Quem é Você? is a Brazilian telenovela produced and broadcast at the time of 18 hours by TV Globo, March 4 to September 6, 1996 in 159 chapters (episodes).
+Quem é Você? is a Brazilian telenovela produced and broadcast by TV Globo from 4 March to 6 September 1996 in 159 chapters (episodes).
+Substituting História de Amor and substituted by Anjo de Mim, it was the 49th "novela das seis" (seven o'clock novela) aired by the network.

 With argument and synopsis of Ivani Ribeiro and Solange Castro Neves, was written by Solange Castro Neves (replaced by Lauro César Muniz, with a collaboration of Isa Duboc, Rosane Lima, Aimar Labaki and Nelson Nadotti.
 With the direction of Herval Rossano, Flávio Colatrello, Luiz Henrique Rios, direction of production of Carlos Henrique Cerqueira Leite, produced by the nucleus of Herval Rossano.

 It counted with Elizabeth Savalla, Alexandre Borges, Cecil Thiré, Luíza Tomé, Marcelo Serrado, Júlia Lemmertz, Jonas Bloch, Rita Guedes, Thiago Picchi, Mylla Christie, Pedro Brício, Francisco Cuoco and Cássia Kis Magro in the main roles.